General Club FAQ's

 2Do I have to marshal at the races?

-Members must marshal one race a year.
-For club run safe races we need volunteers to work in areas from registration to directing riders at turns.
-You can also have stand in for your marshaling assignment.
-So bring a friend!
+While it is not mandatory, it is strongly encouraged.
+For the club to run safe races we need volunteers to work in areas from registration, directing riders at turns, and lead/follow vehicles.
+You can have a friend stand in for your marshaling assignment too!

 3Where are the races?

-The BBC hosts races in the western NY region, from Lockport down to East Arcade and anywhere in-between.
+The BBC hosts races in the WNY region, from Lockport down to East Arcade and anywhere in-between.
 We are always willing to explore new course ideas so if you have any suggestions, please reach out.

 1I'm nervous about my first race.
 Can you help?